Fixel-Institute/BRAVO/docs/usage.rst

 =============================================

 The Usage Documentation will provide basic overview on functionality supported by UF BRAVO Platform frontend.
-UF BRAVO Platform is a Python-based Web Application designed to process and analyze Medtronic Percept Neurostimulator data.
+UF BRAVO Platform is a Python-based Web Application designed to process and analyze third party medical device data.
 This documentation is intended to provide detail explainations on all functions currently available to the users.

 The website you are viewing is a demo version designed for reviewers.